-Martin earned a B.S. in civil engineering from The Citadel, and M.S. and PhD degrees in civil engineering from Virginia Tech, and has received numerous national, state and university awards for research, teaching and professional service, including the American Society of Civil Engineer’s Norman Medal, the highest honor for published work in his field.
+Dr. Martin received a B.S. in civil engineering from The Citadel, and earned his M.S. and Ph.D. in civil engineering from Virginia Tech.
+He has received numerous national, state, and university awards for research, teaching, scholarship, and service, including the American Society of Civil Engineer’s Norman Medal, the highest honor for published work in his field.
 He was inducted into Virginia Tech's Civil Engineering Department's Academy of Distinguished Alumni in 2015.
 His dedication to broadening participation, fostering innovative collaborations, and regional engagement continues to shape STEM education, research, and innovation.